eric-asare/ConnectionsLab/projectOne/Documentation.md

   - Never understimate the power of googling.
 Seen an error, have an issue, type into the google search bar and you would be surprised someone also had a similar problem sometime ago.

 ##  Next Steps
-  * Create a robust layout using only `flex` making it mobile friendly
+  * Create a robust layout using only `flex` making it mobile friendly and make canvas preview work
   * Use an image API to generate images so that users can just choose next to get a new one.
   * Create custom share buttons for users with incompatible browsers
   * Expand to add articles and news /books feature to inform user of good inspirational resources